wefabricate/ha-home-assistant.io/source/_integrations/weheat.markdown

 ## Troubleshooting

-In case no devices are discovered, make sure that you can login to the [Weheat portal](https://portal.weheat.nl) and the correct heat pumps are visible there.
+In case no devices are discovered, make sure that you can log in to the [Weheat portal](https://portal.weheat.nl) and the correct heat pumps are visible there.
 If they are available there, contact Weheat support.

 ## Remove integration